Bayesian Error-in-Variables Models for the Identification of Power Networks: Bayesian estimation

 \subsection{Data-driven prior distributions}

-The Bayesian prior can model belief from other estimation methods or different data sets, and is not limited to observations on the system.
-More particularly, the MLE can be used to refine the priors from \cref{subsec_hard_priors}.
-Sparsity promotion using \eqref{eq_prior_sparse_onlysome} can create a bias, as any other $\ell_1$ penalties would.
-To reduce this bias, it can be weighted with $L = [|\hat y_{\mt{MLE}}|]^{-1}$, similarly to the adaptive Lasso method \cite{tomlin}.
-This yieds
+Bayesian priors can incorporate model beliefs resulting from other estimation methods.
+Thereafter, we show how MLE can be used to refine the priors described in \cref{subsec_hard_priors}.
+Sparsity promotion using \eqref{eq_prior_sparse_onlysome} can create a bias.
+This bias, can be reduced by using the weight $L = [|\hat y_{\mt{MLE}}|]^{-1}$, similarly to the adaptive Lasso method \cite{tomlin}.
+This yields

-Note that this method is only asymptotically unbiased (with $N \rightarrow \infty$).
-For a finite sample size, it does not cancel the $\ell_1$ penalty's bias but still improves it \cite{lasso_zou2006}.
+Note that this method is only asymptotically unbiased (as $N \rightarrow \infty$).
+For a finite sample size, it does not cancel the $\ell_1$ penalty's bias but still reduces it \cite{lasso_zou2006}.

-\begin{remark} For constructing the prior, $y_{\mt{MLE}}$ is considered constant rather than a random variable, preserving independence towards other potential priors. \end{remark}
+\begin{remark} For constructing the prior \eqref{eq_prior_adaptive}, $y_{\mt{MLE}}$ is considered constant rather than a random variable, preserving independence towards other potential priors. \end{remark}

 The hyperparameter $\lambda$ in \eqref{eq_ell1_proba} is very important because if it is too big, then the bias will be unnecessarily large, and if it is too small, some entries will not be effectively shrunk to zero.
 However, it can generally not be tuned using cross validation (which is the standard approach in Lasso) because $\Sigma_v$ and $\Sigma_i$ depend on the values of $\boldsymbol{v}$ and $\boldsymbol{i}$.
 For very sparse systems such as power grids, there may not exist a $\lambda$ such that the MAP estimate is both sparse enough and moderately biased.
 To solve this issue, one can add a prior on $\|\hat y\|_1$, centered on its believed value $\hat \gamma$.
 If the sign of every $y_i$ is known and with $s$ from \eqref{eq_prior_signs}, one can construct this prior as